rancher/docs/content/rancher/v2.x/en/best-practices/management/_index.md

 For more detail on what happens during the Rancher product lifecycle, refer to the [Support Maintenance Terms](https://rancher.com/support-maintenance-terms/).

-### Ask Rancher for Assistance Before Upgrades
-Notify Rancher support of your upgrade plans so they can be on full alert during your maintenance window in the event you need their assistance.

 # Network Topology
 These tips can help Rancher work more smoothly with your network.